ducnguyenhuu26/RSS-WS/poe-world-implementation-docs/prd.md

         - Mutate the `current_state` object in-place
         - **Assign `RandomValues` objects to attributes**, not primitive types (e.g., `state.player.health = RandomValues(np.array([current_health - 1]))`)
         - Follow the naming convention established by PoE-World: `alter_{obj_type}_objects`
-    *   It will parse the LLM's response to extract valid Python code blocks, creating a `ProgrammaticExpert` for each.
+    *   It will parse the LLM's response to extract valid Python code blocks, creating an `ExpertSourceCode` for each.
 It must be robust to malformed LLM outputs.
     *   **Validation**: Should use the `ExpertCompilerProtocol` to validate that synthesized experts compile successfully before returning them.

 #### 5.4. `MaxLikelihoodWeightFitter` (implements `WeightFitterProtocol`)